Quasi-reductive supergroups with small even parts: Supergroups with the even part isomorphic to

 Arguing as above, we have

 Consider an element $v=mu_1+nu_{-1}, m, n\in\Bbbk$.
 Then

 which in turn implies

-Observe that at least one $\beta_i$ is nonzero, otherwise $u_1$ is obviously primitive.
+Observe that $\beta$ is nonzero, otherwise $u_1$ is obviously primitive.
 But if the latter takes place, then $u_1$ generates a submodule isomorphic to $L(1)$.
 Therefore, $W_{(1)}$ contains at least two simple terms, which contradicts our assumption.
 Now, we conclude $g=0$, hence $f=h=0$ also.
 In addition, we have $\alpha c'=0$.
 Using Jacoby identity, we obtain

 and by the above remark, there is $b=-c'+\alpha a=0$.
 Combining with $\alpha c'=0$, we derive $\alpha^2 a=0$, that implies $\alpha=0$ and $c'=0$ as well, hence $[u_{\pm 1}, W]=0$.
 This contradiction concludes the proof. \end{proof} Below, Lemma \ref{K_l=0}, Proposition \ref{top is simple again} and Theorem \ref{general case} generalize Lemma \ref{K_2=0}, Proposition \ref{if top is simple and l=2} and Theorem \ref{Loewy length two} respectively.
 We use the joint induction on the set of couples $(l, \dim\mathfrak{G}_{\bar 1})$ with respect to the lexicographical order.
 In particular, the latter three statements correspond to $l\leq 2$.